History of Stafford Choral Society 1946-2017

 The success of Stafford Choral Society has continued under the musical direction of David Young, appointed as Leslie’s successor.
 Memorable concerts have included traditional choral works such as Mendelssohn’s Elijah (2015) but the Society has also committed itself to a repertoire that includes modern compositions.
 Durufle’s Requiem, performed in 2016, is a well-loved twentieth-century choral piece.
 However, the Society has also embraced the twenty-first century with performances of John Rutter’s Feel the Spirit (2014) and The Manchester Carols (2015) composed by Sasha Johnson Manning to a libretto by Poet Laureate, Carol Ann Duffy.
 This performance was particularly special as Sasha Johnson Manning joined us to sing the solo part and join with soprano section for the choral numbers.

 Will Todd’s Mass in Blue had its first public performance in 2003 and with its jazzy overtones provided an exciting, rhythmic concert to open the Society’s 70th year (November 2016).
 The contrast between our first and last anniversary concert – from Will Todd to Elgar – gives an indication of Stafford Choral Society’s commitment to explore and enjoy choral music both traditional and contemporary.
-We look forward to further musical celebrations and explorations as the Society embarks on its eightieth decade.
+We look forward to further musical celebrations and explorations as the Society embarks on its eightieth year.